6 Best Pregnancy Supplements For a First Time Mom

 Supporting maternal health: Folic acid is crucial for the mother’s health during pregnancy.
 Adequate intake of folic acid may support maternal health and reduce the risk of certain health conditions, such as anemia.

-The recommended daily intake of folic acid during pregnancy is 600-800 mcg.
-It’s possible to get folic acid from food sources, such as leafy green vegetables and fortified foods, or through supplements.
+Getting folic acid from food sources, such as leafy green vegetables and fortified foods, or supplements is possible.

 Women need to get enough folic acid during pregnancy to support the health of both the mother and the developing fetus.